Domestic Students Admission Criteria

 - Honest and authentic exchange during the personal interviews with Admissions Committee members, especially with respect to the candidate articulating why he/she wants to earn a MHSA degree

-- MHSA classes begin in August of each year
+- Full-time MHSA classes begin in August of each year; Executive MHSA classes begin in Fall and Spring each year

-- The full-time class consists of no more than 30 students; the part-time (evening) class consists of no more than 8 students.
+- The full-time class consists of no more than 30 students

-- Both the full-time and part-time classes move through the program as a cohort.
+- The full-time classes move through the program as a cohort.

 - Interested candidates start with our Recruitment Coordinator who directs them to the application process delineated on our website.